svecosystem/formsnap/sites/docs/content/components/fieldset.md

 ### Radio Groups

-When you have a group of radio buttons related to a single field, you should use a fieldset to group them together.
+When you have a group of radio buttons related to a single field, you should use a `Fieldset` to group them together.

 ```svelte {1-2,13}
 <Fieldset {form} name="theme">